ericbutler555/eb-grid/README.md

 ### Helper classes ###

-The only other things eb-grid tries to handle are alignment and spacing on the layers and columns.
+The only other things eb-grid tries to handle are hiding, alignment and spacing on the layers and columns.

 -----